-This is it, my last post in our Fashionable History mini-series Lingerie By Decade.
+This is it, the last post in my mini-series Lingerie By Decade.
 To top it off is the 1980's, one of the most excessive and expressive decades!

 As we learned in the 1970's post, the decade leading into the 1980's women were asserting their feminism by either not wearing bras or wearing lingerie items that didn't show.
 Towards the end of the 1970's romanticism makes a comeback.
 Janet Reger, a British lingerie designer, leads the way and influences the return of garter belts, and ruffles.
 U.S brands, like Victoria's Secret is heavily influenced by Reger.